dockerian/poetry/blog/poetry-study.md

 - **scansion**: scanning a poem for "meter", the number of feet in a line.

+- **sonnet** /ˈsänət/: a poem of fourteen lines using any of a number of formal rhyme schemes, in English typically having ten syllables per line.【十四行诗】

 - **stanza** /ˈstanzə/: a group of lines forming the basic recurring metrical unit in a poem; a verse.
   * **couplet**: a (2) two-line stanza.
   * others: **tercet** (3), **quatrain** (4), **quintet** (5), **sestet** (6), **septet** (7), and **octave** or **octet** (8)

+- **prose** /prōz/: free verse, written or spoken language in its ordinary form, without metrical structure.
+Poems that read like prose don't follow any prosodic conventions (e.g. meter, rhyme).

 - **prosody** /ˈpräsədē/: the patterns of rhythm and sound used in poetry; the study of the *metrical* structure of verse; the patterns of stress and intonation in a language.(_"rhythmology"_)【韵律;诗体学】